Carlos-n21/kids-art/README.md

 ### Code References
 Many of the features were based on/inspired by examples in the [Code Institute Bootcamp LMS](https://learn.codeinstitute.net/dashboard) on the use of HTML, CSS and Javascript.
 <br>
-Other resources used as reference for the implementation:<br>

 ### Use of AI
 #### Code Generation
-The GitHub Copilot extension was installed in our local versions of Visual Studio Code.
-We were therefore able to write prompts or highlight functions in pseudocode and ask Copilot to suggest code snippets.
-Suggestions needed to be reviewed before they were included, as occassionally code may refer to
+The GitHub Copilot extension was installed in our local versions of Visual Studio Code. <br>We were therefore able to write prompts or highlight functions in pseudocode and ask Copilot to suggest code snippets. <br>Suggestions needed to be reviewed before they were included, as occassionally code may refer to different features than the ones intended.

 #### Debugging
 Copilot was regularly used for debugging code using the inline editor.
 When using Chrome DevTools to inspect the preview or deployed pages.